What Is Car Insurance Underwriting?

 Vehicle Type

 The make, model, year, and trim of your vehicle directly affect risk calculations.
 High-performance vehicles, luxury cars with expensive parts, and models with high theft rates all translate to higher premiums.
 Vehicles with advanced safety features — like automatic emergency braking, lane-keeping assist, or ADAS technology — can work in your favor.
-See how your vehicle type shapes your rate.
+Insurers continue to flag certain EV models (particularly Teslas) as elevated-risk due to high repair costs, and some carriers have imposed non-renewals on certain EV profiles.
+Understanding car insurance industry trends can help you anticipate how your vehicle type impacts your rate.

 Location

 Your ZIP code matters — a lot.
 Urban areas with dense traffic, higher accident rates, elevated crime, and severe weather patterns carry more risk than rural or suburban locations.
 Insurers analyze loss data at a hyper-local level.
-Our guide on how ZIP code affects car insurance breaks this down further.
+High-cost markets like Florida, Nevada, and Louisiana continue to carry some of the nation's highest premiums.

 Coverage Level & Deductibles